Advice Is A 1 Bedroom At Parc Riviera Or Parc Rosewood A Better Choice For A Rental Investment?

 In recent years, LTA has released its latest Land Transport Master Plan (LTMP 2040) for better connectivity with the Cross Island Line in the plans.
 Though it is still under planning for the western phase, we do hope for a possible MRT Station nearby since the CRL’s main purpose is to serve existing and future developments in the Eastern, Western, and North-eastern corridors, connecting major hubs such as Jurong Lake District, Punggol Digital District, and Changi region.

-If it materialises with a possible station to be built in the West Coast district, Parc Riviera will definitely benefit from it.
+If it materialises with a possible station is built in the West Coast district, Parc Riviera will definitely benefit from it.
 The new line will improve public transport connectivity for the West Coast Vale cluster, which is in dire need of one.
 This could indirectly give a price boost to the area in years to come and it works well since you are looking to exit sometime in 2030 when the first phase of the line will be up and running.

 Star destination of the North: